 - Write out all your work, step-by-step, just like your middle school math teacher demanded.

 Simply going through the motions (literally) of scratching out inked lines on pressed pulp engages your brain in unique ways.
 You will learn more, quicker and deeper, than if you just read and/or heard GMAT content and concepts.
-Then, after you get back to school, make the most out of your time there by continuing those antiquated habits in your classes.
-Plus, who doesn’t have an opinion on their favorite kind of pen?
+Then, after you get back to school, make the most of of your time there by continuing this helpful habit in your classes.
+Besides, who doesn’t have an opinion on their favorite kind of pen?
 Don’t you want your old friend back?
 Don’t you want the finger calluses you had in high school?
 Can you even remember the last time you had a hand cramp?